PamelaJoi/annyeong-test-page/README.md

 # annyeong
-Pamela Joi Enriquez's example for Github tutorial
-This is an example repository for the Git tutorial for IT 332: Integrative Proggraming and Technologies
+Hello!
+Pamela Joi Enriquez's example for Github tutorial This is an example repository for the Git tutorial for IT 332: Integrative Proggraming and Technologies